uNinterpreted/Pipeline-for-contamination/README.md

 # Pipeline-for-contamination
-pipeline for detecting three kinds pf contamination levels
+### pipeline for detecting three kinds of contamination levels